 Michael Kelly, MD, is an Assistant Professor of Orthopaedic Surgery at Washington University in St. Louis, Missouri.
 He received his medical degree from the University of Massachusetts and completed his residency at the University of California, San Francisco.
-He completed his fellowship training in spine surgery at Washington University School of Medicine in St. Louis, Missouri.
+He completed fellowship training in both spine surgery and complex deformity at Washington University School of Medicine in St. Louis, Missouri.

 ||AO Spine Young Investigator Research Grant Award

 ||Best Poster Award, Tumor and Metabolic Bone Disease Section, American Academy of Orthopaedic Surgeons Annual Meeting, New Orleans, Louisiana